New Zealand's internet upgrade

-More rural New Zealanders will have access to the RBI too, with another $100 million to extend it into even more rural areas.
+An additional $100 million has been allocated for phase two of the Rural Broadband Initiative, to extend improved rural broadband into even more rural and remote areas.
 And the Government has allocated $50 million to fix mobile coverage black spots along main highways and at major tourist sites through the Mobile Black Spot Fund (MBSF).